debrup-sarkar/Linear-Regression-using-Robust-Adaptive-Metropolis-MCMC-algorithm-in-MATLAB/README.md

     * Sample a random variable $u$ from an uniform distribution\
       $\huge{u \sim U(0,1)}$

-    * Accept or reject the candidate parameter
+    * Accept or reject the proposal candidate

       IF $\huge{\alpha_i \ge u, \theta_{i} = \theta^*}$